YousefElbrolosy/University-Advising-System/README.md

 3. **Run the Application**: Build and run the ASP.NET application to start the University Advising System.

-## Deployment

-The project is deployed online and can be accessed at [University Advising System](https://quadquery.azurewebsites.net/).
-Feel free to explore the live system and test its features.

 ## Contributing

 If you would like to contribute to the project, please follow the standard GitHub workflow: